Skip to main content

 How can I preview translated strings in my design?

-You can import translations back from Lokalise and switch to the desired language in Figma to preview the translations.
+Import translations from Lokalise back into Figma and switch to the desired language.

-How can I choose not to export particular text elements to Lokalise?
+How can I avoid exporting certain text elements to Lokalise?

-I have chosen a key naming pattern.
-Is it possible to modify the key names?
+I selected a key naming pattern.
+Can I modify key names afterward?

-Yes, but if the keys already exist in Lokalise, then you will need to adjust their names manually.
+Yes.
+If the keys already exist in Lokalise, you’ll need to rename them manually.

 Do you support projects with branching enabled?